What is a high-altitude balloon?

 We don’t know exactly where it will land, but we always have a really good idea of where it will go.
 Before the launch, we use the Balloon Landing Predictor from Cambridge University (yes, the one in England) to get an idea for what the flight trajectory of the balloon will be.
 There are other balloon flight prediction websites out there too, but this is the one we utilize most often.

 Basically, these websites use global weather forecasting models to get a forecast of the wind speeds and wind directions at various levels of the atmosphere for the time and location of your launch.
 Using some math, they predict the 3D trajectory of the payload as it ascends and then falls back to earth.
-We have found that the predicted landing locations from the Cambridge University website (obtained the night before the launch) are usually accurate to within about 3-5 miles.
+On average, we have found that the predicted landing locations from the Cambridge University website (obtained right before the launch) are accurate to within about 5 miles.
 At best, it has been 1 mile off of the actual landing location.
-At worst, it has been 14 miles off.
+At worst, it has been 19 miles off.
 Overall, it gives us a good estimate for where the payload will land and helps us decide if it’s worthwhile to launch on that particular day.

 Is helium safe to use?